bookercodes/articles/data-driven-tests-in-javascript-using-mocha.md

 ![](https://i.imgur.com/JkuHnr9.png)

-This is a solid implementation that I use for the majoroty of my data-driven tests.
+This is a solid implementation that I use for the majority of my data-driven tests.
 There is, however, one more slight variation of this implementation that I would like to share with you in this article.

 ## Custom Test Names

 One limitation of the aforementioned implementation is that the test names are all the same and therefore, very general.

 You could, if you wanted to, associate descriptions with each of your tests, like so: